Biden condemns white supremacy in a campaign speech at a church where Black people were killed

 The president also swiped at Republican presidential candidates Nikki Haley, a former governor of South Carolina, and Trump, without naming either one.

-Haley spent several days on the defensive for not explicitly naming slavery as the root cause of the Civil War when the question was posed at a campaign event.
+Haley was governor at the time of the shooting and gained national attention for her response, which included signing legislation into law removing the Confederate flag from the state Capitol.
+But she has been on the defensive recently for not explicitly naming slavery as the root cause of the Civil War when the question was posed at a campaign event.
 Her campaign responded Monday with a list of comments attributed to Biden that it said showed he's racially insensitive.

 Biden called it a “lie” that the war was about states' rights.
 “So let me be clear, for those who don't seem to know: Slavery was the cause of the Civil War.
 There's no negotiation about that.”